-These homemade vanilla almond cereal puffs are a fun change up to your breakfast routine.
-Ditch the store bought sugar laden cereal boxes for a healthier, gluten free option you can make at home!
+These homemade cereal puffs are a fun change up to your breakfast routine.
+Ditch the store bought sugar laden cereal boxes for a healthier option you can make at home!

-I happily grabbed that box off the shelf, we paid, loaded everything up into our baby blue Chevy Cavalier wagon and by some act of god, I was allowed to eat some in the car (my dad was a stickler about no eating in the car.
-Dirty his car or ruin his lawn and you’re as good as dead).
+I happily grabbed that box off the shelf, we paid, loaded everything up into our baby blue mid-80s Chevy Cavalier wagon and by some act of God, I was allowed to eat some in the car (my dad was a stickler about no eating in the car)

-I saw these homemade mocha puffs last week and thought “why the heck have I never made my own cereal?!”
+I saw these homemade mocha puffs last week and thought “why the heck have I never made homemade cereal?”

 1. How fun does that sound?